-Diaper rash is probably the most common baby bane in existence affecting well, pretty much every baby ever born at some point making diaper rash treatment a valid topic of discussion among parents.
+Diaper rash is probably the most common baby bane in existence affecting, well, pretty much every baby ever born at some point.
+This makes diaper rash treatment a valid topic of discussion among parents.

 The basic causes of diaper rash include:

 -Regular diaper rash: This is usually just caused by prolonged exposure to moisture, but you may also notice it after your baby starts solid foods if he/she has eaten a lot of high-acid foods or fruits.
 High heat will often make diaper rash occur more frequently or actual heat rash may be mistaken for diaper rash.
 Some babies are also just more prone to diaper rashes than others.